 What is a healthy lifestyle?

-Now on to 4 importance of good health:
+Now on to 4 importance notes in good health:

 1. Feeling entirely in control of your life.